ArchLinux ; Installation #2 Disk Partitioning (This page)

 1 2 3 4 5 |

-The sda in the NAME line is the name of the device that represents the entire disk and will be partitioned to this sda.
+The sda in the NAME line is the device name for the entire disk.

 This time, create an EFI partition and a partition for Arch Linux, but not a swap partition.